MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

    1. Take note of the value for the  `CLIENT ID` on the page.
 Also, take note of the application's tenant id.
 The tenant ID is displayed as part of the URL such as: `https://manage.windowsazure.com/tenantname#Workspaces/ActiveDirectoryExtension/Directory/<TenantID>/...`

 1. Enable Azure AD in the DeployR external JSON configuration file:
-   1. Open the configuration file, `appsettings.json`.
+   1. Open the configuration file, `$DEPLOYR_HOME\deployr\DeployR.WebAPI\appsettings.json`.

-   1. Activate the Azure AD authentication method by @@@@@
-      >@@@@ HOW DO YOU SIGNAL IN THE CONFIG FILE THAT YOU WANT AZURE AD?

    1. Search for the section starting with `"AzureActiveDirectory": {`

-   1. Update all the relevant properties in that `AzureActiveDirectory` section so that they match the values in the Azure Management portal.
+   1. Uncomment characters in that section and update the properties so that they match the values in the Azure Management portal.
 Properties include:

       |Azure AD Properties|Definition|
       |----------------|-------------------------------|